keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 </section><section data-markdown>

-### Inductive Fallacies
+### Inductive Fallacies - Hasty Generalization

-- **Hasty generalization.** This fallacy occurs when we we make a generalization on the basis of insufficient evidence.
+* This fallacy occurs when we we make a generalization on the basis of insufficient evidence.
 This may occur when we rely on too small of a sample or an unrepresentative sample to support the generalization.
 * Example: "Children of faculty are brats.
 I baby-sit for one of my professors and his children are spoiled and demanding.";
 * "You don't want to take a History [literature] from a man [woman].
 They always have a sexist [feminist] bias."